taljacob2/nand2tetris_HardwareSimulator3.0/README.md

 - Old "Classic" theme providen.
 - New "Dark" theme providen.

-##### The FileChooser has been replaced with new 'JavaFX' FileChooser instead of old 'swing' JFileChooser.
+##### The FileChooser had been replaced with new 'JavaFX' FileChooser instead of old 'swing' JFileChooser.
 > The user is now able to import Chip files / Script files easier than in the old 2.5 version.